JPro-one/JPro-Documentation/README.md

 Currently, JPro supports Gradle in the versions 2.x, 3.x and 4.x.
 We suggest to use 4.x.

-As a simple reference project, you could take a look at the simple [hello-world-gradle](https://github.com/jpro-one/HelloJPro) and you can [run it online](https://demos.jpro.one/helloworld.html).
+As a simple reference project, you could take a look at the simple [hello-world-gradle](https://github.com/JPro-one/HelloJPro) and you can [run it online](https://demos.jpro.one/helloworld.html).

 Our public **ticket system** can be found on [github](https://github.com/JPro-one/JPro-tickets).

+[Here](https://github.com/JPro-one/JPro-Samples/) you can find some easy and useful samples.

 To get started and run your first app with JPro, you should execute the following **4 steps**: